DIY Pink Lemonade Sugar Scrub

 Homemade Pink Lemonade Sugar Scrub is an easy DIY to pamper yourself or give as a lovely gift.
-It’s an all-natural beauty product you can use on your face or body that smells wonderful!
+It’s an all-natural beauty product that smells wonderful and can be used on your face or body.

-Banish dry, rough skin with this Pink Lemonade Sugar Scrub.
-Homemade Sugar Scrub Recipes are an inexpensive way to pamper yourself and feel like you spent a day at the spa.
+Banish dry, rough skin with my Pink Lemonade Sugar Scrub.
+I find Homemade Sugar Scrub Recipes are an inexpensive way to pamper yourself and feel like you spent a day at the spa.

 Seriously, this Lemonade Sugar Scrub smells so darn good and softens and moisturizes your skin beautifully without any harsh chemical ingredients.

-It's a favorite.
-Well, it's a toss-up between Pink Lemonade and Vanilla Lavender Sugar Scrub!
+It’s my favorite.
+Well, it’s a toss-up between Pink Lemonade and Vanilla Lavender Sugar Scrub!

-However, we have tons of Easy Sugar Scrub Recipes for you to try!
+However, I have tons of Easy Sugar Scrub Recipes for you to try!

 Supplies for Making a Sugar Scrub